Glassboy/GameRules/Warlords of Erewhon/DarkElfArmyList.md

 ### Mounted Dark Elf Noble
 Points Value: 134<BR>
-Special: You must include one Dark Elf Noble unit in your warband either a Dark Elf Noble or Mounted Dark Elf Noble and one only.
+Special: You must include one, and one only, Dark Elf Noble unit in your warband.
+Either a Dark Elf Noble or Mounted Dark Elf Noble.
 The unit can be mounted on either riding horses or scaly beasts.
 Use the appropriate profile line below.

 | Warlord Mounted Unit: Mounted Dark Elf Noble                                    | Ag   | Acc  | Str  | Res  | Init | Co   | Special                               |
 |:--------------------------------------------------------------------------------|:----:|:----:|:----:|:----:|:----:|:----:|:--------------------------------------|